gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_2_send_ble_commands.md

 1. Receive confirmation from GoPro (via notification from relevant response UUID) that request was received.
 1. GoPro reacts to command

+{% note %}
-{% note The notification response only indicates that the request was received and whether it was accepted or rejected.
+The notification response only indicates that the request was received and whether it was accepted or rejected.
-The relevant behavior of the GoPro must be observed to verify when the command's effects have been applied. %}
+The relevant behavior of the GoPro must be observed to verify when the command's effects have been applied.
+{% endnote %}

 Here is the procedure from power-on to finish: